Kannada cinema: 1960-69

+1970-79

-The 1970 movie Samskara won the Bronze Leopard at Locarno International Film Festival The 1977 movie Ghatashraddha which had the distinction of being shown at the Museum of Modern Art, New York, became the only Indian film to be chosen by the National Archive of Paris among 100 others, during the centenary celebrations of cinema.
+The 1970 movie Samskara won the Bronze Leopard at Locarno International Film Festival.
+The 1977 movie Ghatashraddha which had the distinction of being shown at the Museum of Modern Art, New York, became the only Indian film to be chosen by the National Archive of Paris among 100 others, during the centenary celebrations of cinema.

 It also won the Ducats Award at the Manneham Film Festival Germany.
 At the 2009 International Film Festival of India, it was announced one of the 20 best films in Indian cinema, having received 1.6 million votes.
+During February 2024, US film publication Variety announced that the Martin Scorsese's World Cinema Project, George Lucas' Hobson/Lucas Family Foundation and Shivendra Singh Dungarpur's Film Heritage Foundation (FHF) have partnered to restore the film in time for its 50th anniversary from the original camera negative preserved at India's National Film Development Corporation of India-National Film Archive of India.
+The restored version was showcased in the Venice Classics section of the 81st Venice International Film Festival.

 The 1978 movie Ondanondu Kaladalli was released at The Guild Theatre, 50 Rockefeller Plaza on 17 May 1982.
 Vincent Canby, the chief film critic of The New York Times, called the movie "that is both exotic as well as surprising in view of all the bodies on the ground at the end, sweet natured!".
 The film was subtitled into English for its American premiere on 18 October 1995 in Shriver Hall at the Johns Hopkins University as part of the 1995 Milton S. Eisenhower Symposium "Framing Society : A Century of Cinema".

+1980-89

+The 1981 movie Simhada Mari Sainya was selected for the Paris and Moscow International Film Festivals.
 The 1987 film Pushpaka Vimana featured retrospectively in the Shanghai International Film Festival and Whistling Woods Film Festival.

+1990-99

 The 1999 film Upendra was screened at the Yubari International Fantastic Film Festival in Japan in 2001.
-The 1999 movie Deveeri was selected for 18 international film festivals including the 44th London International Film Festival and the Cairo International Film Festival.
+The 1999 movie Deveeri was selected for 18 international film festivals including the International Film Festival Rotterdam, Jeonju International Film Festival (2003), the 44th London International Film Festival and the Cairo International Film Festival.

+2000-09

 The 2000 movie Munnudi was screened at Palm Springs International Film Festival (2002).
 The 2002 movie Atithi was screened at Cairo International Film Festival.
 The 2002 movie Dweepa was screened at the Moscow International Film Festival.
 The 2004 movie Hasina was screened at Berlin's Asia Pacific Film Festival.
 The 2004 movie Bimba was selected for the Bangkok International Film Festival.
 The 2006 movie Thutturi won the Best Audience Award at the 9th Dhaka International Film Festival.